- About Us

 Ivory Coast (Abidjan): Incidents dropped but remains risky.

-Red Sea / Gulf of Aden / Somalia / Arabian Sea / Indian Ocean: No reported attacks in 2019 and up to June 2020.
+Red Sea / Gulf of Aden / Somalia / Arabian Sea / Indian Ocean: No reported attacks in 2019 and 2020.
 In 2018, three vessels have reported being fired upon in this region.
 Although the opportunity for incidents has reduced, the Somali pirates continue to possess the capability and capacity to carry out incidents.
 All merchant ships are advised to adhere to the latest recommendations in BMP5, while transiting these waters.
 The IMB PRC will continue to alert and broadcast information to all ships in the region via Inmarsat EGC Safety Net.

 Although no reported incidents, the threat still exists in the waters off the southern Red Sea / Bab el Mandeb, Gulf of Aden including Yemen and the northern Somali coast, Arabian sea / off Oman, Gulf of Oman and off the eastern and southern Somali coast.
 In the past, vessels have been attacked off Kenya, Tanzania, Seychelles, Madagascar, Mozambique as well as in the Indian ocean and off the west and south coasts of India and west Maldives.
 Be vigilant.